DiegoBarMor/volgrids/README.md

 | HB Donors       | Violet     | 0.7,0,1    | 179,0,255  | B300FF |

 ### Visualizing CMAP trajectories in Chimera
-Follow this instructions to visualize the atomic and SMIF trajectories simultaneously in Chimera.
+Follow these instructions to visualize the atomic and SMIF trajectories simultaneously in Chimera.
 ChimeraX is recommended.
 1) Open the PDB and load the atom trajectory into it (in ChimeraX, simply drag the files into the window).
 2) Open the CMAP file in a similar way.
 3) Start the playback by using this Chimera command.
 The numbers specified would change if dealing with multiple structures/cmaps.
 Examples: